National Freephone Careline

-To deliver on these objectives, we are committed to providing you with a bespoke programme of events over a 12 month period that will provide practical supports for your staff.
+To deliver on these objectives, we are committed to providing you with a bespoke programme of (virtual) events over a 12 month period that will provide practical supports for your staff.
 We bring our initiative into the heart of your organisation and we develop the programme around your employee needs and asks.
-In light of recent developments and changes to how we work due to COVID-19, we can also offer an online programme of activity that is as robust and comprehensive.

-Yes, there is an annual fee to become a Member of Caring Employers.
-We understand the needs of every company and the size is different, which is why we have a tiered approach to our membership.
+Yes, there is an annual fee to become a member of Caring Employers.
+We understand the needs of every company and the size is different, which is why we have a "pay as you go" approach to our membership.

-What we guarantee with every tier however is a personal approach to working out what will best suit your particular company.
+We guarantee a personal approach to working out what will best suit your particular company.
 We are a charity and don’t like playing hard ball, but we are passionate about creating change in Ireland and making our workplaces more carer-centric.